NGSEP/NGSEPcore/README.txt

-NGSEP - Next Generation Sequencing Experience Platform Version 4.0.0 (01-02-2020)
+NGSEP - Next Generation Sequencing Experience Platform Version 4.0.0 (14-02-2020)
 ===========================================================================

 NGSEP provides an object model to enable different kinds of analysis of DNA high throughput sequencing (HTS) data.
-The most important use of NGSEP is the construction and downstream analysis of large datasets of genomic variation.
+The classic use of NGSEP is a reference guided construction and downstream analysis of large datasets of genomic variation.
 NGSEP performs accurate detection and genotyping of Single Nucleotide Variants (SNVs), small and large indels, short tandem repeats (STRs), inversions, and Copy Number Variants (CNVs).
 NGSEP also provides utilities for downstream analysis of variation in VCF files, including functional annotation of variants, filtering, format conversion, comparison, clustering, imputation, introgression analysis and different kinds of statistics.
-Other functionalities include calculations of k-mer distributions from fasta or fastq files, demultiplexing of barcoded sequencing reads, and comparative analysis of read depth distributions.
+Version 4 includes new modules for read alignment and de-novo analysis of short and long reads including calculations of k-mers, error correction, de-novo analysis of Genotype-by-sequencing data and (coming soon) de-novo assembly of long read whole genome sequencing (WGS) data.

 --------------------
 Building NGSEP